How Much Does Custom Software Development Cost in 2026? [Complete Guide]

 Best for: Companies with ongoing development needs, those building complex platforms requiring continuous enhancement, or businesses wanting to scale their development capacity cost-effectively.

-Hire a team of developers who work exclusively on your project for an extended period, functioning as an extension of your in-house staff.
+Hire a team of dedicated software developers who work exclusively on your project for an extended period, functioning as an extension of your in-house staff.
 You pay a monthly fee per team member.

 Typical Cost Range: $5,000–$25,000+ per developer per month, depending on seniority and location